rodperex/bf_patrol/README.md

 # Problems
 * Goal, as soon as it is extracted from the bb, should be marked as IN PROCESS so others do not take it.
+* This implies there should be a process checking if a task has been in process longer than a certain threshold, so it is set back to PENDING.